aysuary/etl_pipeline/README.md

 by Aysu Aray

 ### Introduction
-This repository shows each step to build an ETL pipeline ETL is a process that extracts, transforms, and loads data from multiple sources into a data warehouse or other unified data repository.
+This repository guides users through each step of building an ETL pipeline.
+ETL is a process that extracts, transforms, and loads data from multiple sources into a data warehouse or other unified data repository.

 This project has 3 main steps: